 For other brands, for example, Richard Mille, Audemars Piguet, and Rolex, the production is smaller, and there may also be an intentional limit of the production of the most popular models in order to create scarcity and thus increase demand.

-The official retailers are the main outlet for watches, including Omega, and when it gets increasingly difficult to get the watch you are looking for from them, because of things like waiting list and limited production, the demand for those watches on the secondhand market will naturally increase.
+The official retailers are the main outlet for watches, including Omega, and when it gets increasingly difficult to get the watch you are looking for from them, because of things like waiting lists and limited production, the demand for those watches on the secondhand market will naturally increase.
 And as a result, the prices will increase.
 This is the basic principle of supply and demand.

-Now, the reason most Omega watches lose value on the secondhand market is that they are brought from the official outlet (an official retailer) to the secondhand-market.
+Now, the reason most Omega watches lose value on the secondhand market is that they are brought from the official outlet (an official retailer) to the secondhand market.
 The second-hand market does not play by the same rules as the official retailers, and the printing there is instead completely based on supply and demand.
 This brings us to the next point.

 Recommended retail prices

 All Omega retailers are the main outlet for Omega watches, and when it comes to pricing, they must follow Omega’s guidelines of the recommended retail prices.
-There are many reasons why Omega makes recommended retail price, but the most important is that they want to ensure that all Omega watches cost essentially the same across the world, and also to minimize competition among the official retailers.
+There are many reasons why Omega makes recommended retail prices, but the most important is that they want to ensure that all Omega watches cost essentially the same across the world, and also to minimize competition among the official retailers.
 Of course, this will also help ensure that the watches are not sold at heavily discounted prices (even if they are, but generally not publicly).

 Now, this brings us to the next point which is discounts.
 Discounts are an interesting topic in the world of watches as Omega watches, in particular, are classified as luxury objects

 The ”problem” with discounts is that it dilutes the brand, and teaches the customer that the watch is not worth what the retail price is.
-Instead, you eventually take for granted to get a discount.
+Instead, you eventually take for granted getting a discount.
 What this will ultimately lead to is pushing down prices of the watches on the secondhand market.
 The cheaper it is possible to get something from the official retailer, the cheaper they are going to be on the secondhand market.